BCWF-Wetlands/WESP_Calculator/README.md

 ### Data

-Some modifications are required to make the Survey 123 form output, which is in csv, more machine readable and cleaner, they are as follows:
+Some modifications may be required to make the Survey 123 form output, which is in csv, more machine readable and cleaner, they are as follows:
 1. Fix the date field in excel by creating a new field with a text date (eg =TEXT(D3,"d/m/yy")).
 Check that dates are valid.
 2. Check the 'Region' column and ensure consistent assignment of Region - this is used for selecting data and only EcoProvince abbreviations are acceptable (currently: GD, CM, SIM, BP, TP, SB, SI).
 The Wetland_Co column and investigator columns can be used to confirm Region assignment.
 3. Clean up the 'ph column'pH measurement' column so that it contains only 1 numeric entry.